yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 2. In addition to our gaming services, we would like to migrate our existing data warehouse to Azure to take advantage of the ability to scale out along with some new SQL features available there.
 As part of this request, we would like to know more about:

-   - Adding the ability to scale out the data warehouse to serve more requests
+   - Adding the ability to scale out the data warehouse to serve more requests.
-   - The upgrade path for our SSIS packages, SSAS cubes, and SSRS reports
+   - The upgrade path for our SSIS packages, SSAS cubes, and SSRS reports.

 3. We want recommendations for how to minimize migration costs as much as possible.